Funding and planning for schools for specific purposes

 Using Resource Allocation Model (RAM) supplementary funding

-The purpose of the supplementary funding - a one-off allocation for 2020 only - is to provide and evaluate interim additional resourcing to alleviate staffing pressures in SSPs and inform the future Staffing Methodology Review (SMR) entitlement solution.
+The purpose of the supplementary funding is to provide and evaluate interim additional resourcing to alleviate staffing pressures in SSPs and inform the future Staffing Methodology Review (SMR) entitlement solution.

 The goal is to make a difference to student outcomes by enabling principals to allocate additional resourcing to best suit the needs of their individual students and schools overall.